KYPHOSIS TREATMENT

 Pneumonia

 Reduced lung capacity and prolonged immobility after surgery increase the risk of pneumonia.
-Early mobilization, respiratory therapy, and incentive spirometry can help prevent this complication.
+Additionally, early mobilization, respiratory therapy, and incentive spirometry can help prevent this complication.

 Atelectasis

 Atelectasis, or the collapse of part of the lung, can occur due to shallow breathing or immobility.
-Postoperative respiratory exercises and pain management are crucial in preventing this condition.
+Notably, postoperative respiratory exercises and pain management are crucial in preventing this condition.

 Vascular Complications